BrainSpawnInfosphere/walkingeye/quadraped/vrep/README.md

 # Quadraped

-This code simulates a quadraped in V-REP using Python on OSX.
+This code simulates a quadruped in V-REP using Python on OSX.

 ## Credits

-- A chunk of this code was taken form xxx W4lker
+- A chunk of this code was taken form William Galvani's [W4lker](https://github.com/Williangalvani/W4lker)